Here are ideas on Indexes creation. One is how many indexes you need for a Table, and the second one is to create indexes on the existing Table.

-There is no limitation on the indexes need on a Table.
-However, database administrators do not create more indexes.
+There is no limitation indexes need on a Table.
+However, database administrators don’t create more indexes.
 The reason is it downplays performance.
 In other words, it will take more time to execute a query.

 - The optimum number of indexes is 3 or 4.
 But, this again depends on your shop.